SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 In order to correctly **form our commands**, we should know the **syntax** and the **semantics** of the language which we are working with, in our case – JavaScript.

-Therefore, we are going to learn the **principles** of writing computer c**ode step by step**, with the syntax and logic used in JavaScript.
+Therefore, we are going to learn the **principles** of writing computer **code step by step**, with the syntax and logic used in JavaScript.
 [/slide]

 [slide]